-It is widely recognised that poor air quality can have a significant impact on the health of an individual.
-WHO estimates that 7 million people die each year from exposure to fine particles in polluted air.
-A recent study published in the New England Journal of Medicine has confirmed the association between short-term exposure to particulates, and an increase in cardiovascular, and respiratory mortality.
+It is widely recognised that poor air quality and high levels of particulates can significantly impact an individual’s health.
+The WHO estimates that 7 million people die each year from exposure to fine particles in polluted air.
+A recent study published in the New England Journal of Medicine has confirmed the association between short-term exposure to particulates and increased cardiovascular and respiratory mortality.
 The significant health risk posed by pollution is a crucial driver behind IoT air quality monitoring, electric vehicles and renewables.

-The study, published by NEJM evaluated the association of particulate matter, specifically PM2 and PM10 with daily all-cause, cardiovascular, and respiratory mortality across multiple countries and regions.
-The study found independent associations between short-term exposure and an increase in mortality rates associated with cardiovascular and respiratory conditions.
+The study published by NEJM evaluated the association of particulate matter, specifically PM2 and PM10, with daily all-cause, cardiovascular, and respiratory mortality across multiple countries and regions.
+The study found independent associations between short-term exposure and increased mortality rates associated with cardiovascular and respiratory conditions.

 On average, an increase of 10 μg per cubic meter in the 2-day moving average of PM10 concentration, which represents the average over the current and previous day, was associated with increases of:

 - 0.44% (95% CI, 0.39 to 0.50) in daily all-cause mortality